aws-controllers-k8s/test-infra/docs/onboarding.md

 policy, although your team can adjust policies for stricter requirements in the future.
 Set the role name to `<service>-ack-test-role-DO-NOT-DELETE`.

+> **Note:** This role is also used for creating the EKS cluster, which is needed for soak test execution.
+Make sure this Role has atleast EKS admin privileges to create the EKS cluster for soak tests.

 The testing infrastructure will need to assume this role for the duration of the integration tests.
 The default maximum session duration needs to be extended out to ensure the credentials do not expire during this period.
 In the settings of